Rubbish and recycling FAQs

 The global markets that process low grade mixed plastics changed in August 2020.
 In response, New Zealand’s recycling centres have had to adapt and are now only accepting grades 1 (Polyethylene Terephthalate), 2, (High-Density Polyethylene) and 5 (Polypropylene).
 So only grades 1, 2 and 5 can go into our recycling bins.
 This change has affected councils and communities all across the country, including Mid Canterbury.
 If you have placed a wrong item in your bin, which happens to have been audited, your bin will have a tag attached outlining why it was not collected.
 Unfortunately all plastic lids, regardless of their recycling numbers cannot be recycled.

 There could be several reasons why your bin/crate hasn’t been collected.
-These include not having them at the kerb on time; placing the wrong items in your bins/crate; having a bin that is overfull; or placing the bins/ crate too close together or behind an obstruction like a parked car or power pole.
+These include not having them at the kerb on time (by 7.30am); placing the wrong items in your bins/crate; having a bin that is overfull; or placing the bins/ crate too close together or behind an obstruction like a parked car or power pole.

 If wrong items are placed into the recycling bins and make their way into the truck, these items can contaminate the entire load of recycling.
 This then means the load must go to landfill, this is an extra cost to all ratepayers.
 Council has a team of bin auditors who monitor bins at the kerbside prior to collection If bins contain non-recyclable material, the bin may be tagged (outlining what material should not have been in the bin) and not collected that day.
 Our audit team are happy to provide further information on what you can and cannot recycle.
 Repeat offenders may have their bins removed completely.